jason-weirather/gonk-diffusers-api/README.md

-Certainly!
-Here's a revised version of the `README.md` for your project, tailored for the Apache License 2.0.
-You can copy and paste this into your project's README file:

----

 # Image-Slinger

 Image-Slinger is a Python API transforms text prompts into vivid images using machine learning models compatible with Stable Diffusion.
 It's specifically optimized for CUDA-enabled GPUs, providing efficient processing and image generation.